Can you stream on multiple platforms at once?

 Restream is best used from your desktop browser, though there’s limited functionality available on mobile devices.
 Since I’m mostly streaming from my home studio nowadays, Restream works well for my ongoing recording of The Business Storytelling Show.

 Restream also allows another level of multistreaming through its pairs feature.
-Like your guests on the show, other accounts can simulcast the broadcast to their channels.
+Your guests on the show can simulcast the broadcast to their channels.
 You send them the pairs link after setting up an event, and when you go live, it goes live on their channels.

 multistreaming through paired channels